tr-igem/esmuflily/docs/internals-metadata.md

         pk: {... k: [x, y] ...}   ->   (pk ... (x . y) ...)

-    Stores v at index 1,2,... in the parent alist in `ekmd:glyphs` replacing the default value for pk.
+    Stores v at index 1,2,... in the parent alist in `ekmd:glyphs` replacing the value for pk.
     Stores the first two elements of an array v in a pair.
     Used for "stemDown*" and "stemUp*" members of note heads and flags.